 Yes.
 Whether you did a direct loan consolidation with your federal student loans or a consolidation with a private lender, you can still refinance with SoFi.

 Yes.
 If you enroll in Auto-Pay, you automatically receive 0.25% savings on interest rate.

 Are there both Fixed and Variable Rates available?

 Yes, but I highly recommend you lean towards a Fixed Rate Loan.
 Interest rates are extremely low, so in my opinion, interest rates have no where to go but up.
 A fixed rate doesn’t move around (go up), which is why I would avoid a variable rate.
 However, if you are 1,000% positive you are going to pay the loan off early, then you may want to take a look at the lower teaser interest rate with a variable rate loan.

 Yes.
-SoFi now offers mortgages in 23 staes, and they do offer persoan loans to help lower your interest rate on things like your credit cards, which will help you pay down debt faster!
+SoFi now offers mortgages in 29 staes, and they do offer personal loans to help lower your interest rate on things like your credit cards, which will help you pay down debt faster!
 Find out out more here.

 To be Eligible to Refinance with SoFi, you will need to meet the following criteria:

-- You must have graduated from one of the 2,200 accredited Title IV universities or graduate schools
+- You have graduated from a selection of Title IV accredited universities or graduate programs